Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Updates the server launch scripts to indicate that the user should modify the `launch_config.ini` file.
 - Updates the server README file to improve the description of the `java` file used.
+- Updates the server launch scripts to properly handle spaces between java parameters in some cases.